MicrosoftDocs/connected-spaces/articles/video-inference-data-upload.md

 3. In the **Change upload preference** dialog box, select **Submit**.

 To confirm that your request has been sent, you'll see a message at the top of the **Privacy information** pane.

+SCREEN SHOT GOES HERE

 The request might take several days to change.
 The **Save video data to the cloud** setting will be disabled until the change has occurred.
 When the change has occurred, the message will disappear and the controls will no longer available.

 ## Benefits of uploading video and inference data